-A. Working families, where a parent(s) is participating in an approved education or training program, or an approved college program as well as TFD participants not receiving RI Works cash assistance who meet the general requirements in § 4.3 of this Part and the following criteria may be CCAP income eligible:

-- 1. Financial Determination - The countable income of the financial unit shall be at or below two hundred sixty-one percent (200261%) of the Federal poverty level (FPL), based on family size. - (1) Transitional Child Care allows families currently eligible for child care to continue to receive child care after their income exceeds two hundred sixty-one percent (200261%) of the Federal poverty level (FPL), as long as income remains below three hundred percent (300%) FPL. - (2) When income rises above three hundred percent (300%) of the FPL the family is no longer eligible. - (3) New child care assistance applicants with income over two hundred sixty-one percent (200261%) of the FPL will not be eligible for Transitional Child Care. - (4) Eligibility for Transitional Child Care will be determined at normal recertification times. - (5) Families found eligible will be continued on Transitional Child Care until they reach three hundred percent (300%) of the FPL. - (AA) If approved for Transitional Child Care and income later falls below two hundred sixty-one percent (200261%) of the FPL, at recertification, eligibility for Transitional Child Care ends and an application for Child Care Assistance under the regular CCAP can occur. - (BB) Families are eligible to resume Transitional Child Care if their income were to again rise above two hundred sixty-one percent (200261%) of the FPL. - b.
+- A. Working families, where a parent(s) is participating in an approved education or training program, or an approved college program as well as TFD participants not receiving RI Works cash assistance who meet the general requirements in § 4.3 of this Part and the following criteria may be CCAP income eligible: - 1.
+Financial Determination - a.
+The countable income of the financial unit shall be at or below two hundred sixty-one percent (261%) of the Federal poverty level (FPL), based on family size. - (1) Transitional Child Care allows families currently eligible for child care to continue to receive child care after their income exceeds two hundred sixty-one percent (261%) of the Federal poverty level (FPL), as long as income remains below three hundred percent (300%) FPL. - (2) When income rises above three hundred percent (300%) of the FPL the family is no longer eligible. - (3) New child care assistance applicants with income over two hundred sixty-one percent (261%) of the FPL will not be eligible for Transitional Child Care. - (4) Eligibility for Transitional Child Care will be determined at normal recertification times. - (5) Families found eligible will be continued on Transitional Child Care until they reach three hundred percent (300%) of the FPL. - (AA) If approved for Transitional Child Care and income later falls below two hundred sixty-one percent (261%) of the FPL, at recertification, eligibility for

+Transitional Child Care ends and an application for Child Care Assistance under the regular CCAP can occur.

+- (BB) Families are eligible to resume Transitional Child Care if their income were to again rise above two hundred sixty-one percent (261%) of the FPL. - b.
 The income of self-employed families shall be calculated as outlined in the Rhode Island Works Program Rules and Regulations, § 2.15.4 of this Subchapter. - c.
 In the process of determining eligibility for the CCAP, prospective budgeting is used.
-Eligibility is established based on the knowledge and reasonable expectation of what income and circumstances will exist in the month for which a payment is authorized.
+Eligibility is established based on the knowledge and reasonable expectation of what income and circumstances will exist in the month for which a payment is authorized. - (1) Weekly income for these cases is converted to a monthly amount using the 4.3333 weeks per month conversion method. - (2) The projected estimate of income is valid for the following periods: - (AA) Between the initial determination of eligibility and redetermination; - (BB) Between redeterminations; and - (CC) Following a change in income or circumstances which is reported by the recipient or discovered by the Department.